 Polishing – Beeswax is a natural material, so the painting will ‘breathe’ for some time after it has been created.
 Handle the painting only when it is cool to the touch.
 A deep lustrous glow can be re-instated to the surface by gently ‘buffing’ or ‘polishing’ the surface by hand.
 It is okay to touch the painting!
 Use a soft cotton cloth, turning it repeatedly while buffing.
 As the painting ages, the painting’s lustre will remain for long periods.

-Cleaning – This can easily be done in the event the painting needs to be cleaned due to dust, splashes and so on.
+Cleaning – Cleaning can easily be done in the event the painting needs to be cleaned due to dust, splashes and so on.
 Handle the painting only when it is cool.
 Use only cool water.
 If needed use a drop of dish soap.
 Rinse the solution with clean, cool water.
 Buff as necessary.

 Kevin Ghiglione and “Silence Between Kingdoms” before shipping to France